Septic tank permit

 We'll send you a permit within 10 working days of receiving your application.
 Don’t start installing your septic tank until you get this permit.

-Once installed, make sure you get a Certificate of Compliance from a licensed plumber.
-You'll need to give it to us at the site inspection.
-This confirms that your septic system meets all the legal requirements.
+Once your septic system is installed, make sure you get a Certificate of Compliance from a licensed plumber.

 Request a site inspection at least one day before you want us to check it.

-An Environmental Health team member will come by to make sure everything is set up right according to the permit.
+A member of our Environmental Health team will visit the site to check that everything is set up correctly according to your permit.

-Once we've checked everything, we'll issue your permit to use your septic system.
+If everything is in order, we’ll issue you a permit to use your septic system.

-You'll need this permit when you apply for a building occupancy certificate.
+You’ll need this permit when applying for your building occupancy certificate.

 Fees